Anirudh3232/PropNet/README.md

  Author:-

-Developed by Anirudh Balmuri as part of a research-driven social media analysis project.
+Developed by Anirudh Balmuri as a social media analysis project.

+->Due to size restrictions and terms of use, the original dataset is not included in this repo.
+ Place `Twitter Analysis.csv` in the `data/` folder before running the notebooks.